Sachinkoligit/team_management/README.md

 # Task Management System

 A **full-stack Task Management System** built with **Node.js, Express, MongoDB, and React (Vite)**.
-This application allows users to **create, manage, and track tasks** efficiently with a modern, responsive interface.
+This application allows users to **create, manage, and track tasks** efficiently with a modern interface.

 ---